Tomography for Scientific Advancement symposium (ToScA)

 - Dr Bert van Rietbergen (Eindhoven, University of Technology): Bioengineering and Life Sciences

-- Professor Phillip Manning (University of Manchester): Engaging the Public
+- Professor Phillip Manning (University of Manchester): Museum Science and Cultural Heritage

 - Students/PhD/early stage researchers*